-LA's cocktail game is still on the up and up, but with new breweries pouring into town, craft beer is having a serious moment.
+L.A.’s cocktail game is still on the up and up, but with new breweries pouring into town, craft beer is having a serious moment.
 Beer-centric gastropubs, breweries and gartens are popping up left and right, putting micro-beer in the spotlight.
-Whether you’re seeking an in-your-face local IPA or international sudsifaction, LA's microbrew gems are in it for the long haul.
+Whether you’re seeking an in-your-face local IPA or international sudsifaction, L.A.’s microbrew gems are in it for the long haul.
 From dive bars to biergartens, here are the city’s best beer bars to check out now.

 RECOMMENDED: Best bars in Los Angeles

-LA's best beer bars
+L.A.’s best beer bars

-This Koreatown gastropub is the go-to spot for craft beer newbies, with twelve pristine rotating taps serving up mostly local breweries.
-The rotating bottle selection features seasonal, domestic and international brews and a rare bottle cellar from owner Jimmy Han’s personal collection—worth ponying up when something like a 2008 Ballast Point Victory at Sea coffee vanilla Imperial Porter is on the list.
-On weekends, a busy and adventurous crowd indulges in the ultimate beer snack: "Death By Duck" French Fries, tossed in duck fat, smoked salt and sweet onion sugar, with crispy duck skin cracklins and duck confit on top—artery-clogging goodness.
+This Koreatown gastropub is the go-to spot for craft beer newbies, with 12 pristine rotating taps serving up mostly local breweries.
+The rotating bottle selection features seasonal, domestic and international brews and a rare bottle cellar from owner Jimmy Han’s personal collection—worth ponying up when something like a 2008 Ballast Point Victory at Sea coffee Vanilla Imperial Porter is on the list.
+Their ultimate beer snack: Death by Duck fries, tossed in duck fat, smoked salt and sweet onion sugar, with crispy duck skin cracklins and duck confit on top—artery-clogging goodness.